Fastbase Inc. Shareholder and Investor Update for Q3 2019

-NEW YORK, NY / ACCESSWIRE / September 13, 2019 / Fastbase is now quoted on the OTC Stock market in New York with ticker code FBSE.
+NEW YORK, NY / ACCESSWIRE / September 19, 2019 / Fastbase is now quoted on the OTC Stock market in New York with ticker code (OTC PINK:FBSE).
 We are currently in the process of submitting the latest documents, including audited annual reports, to the OTC stock market, after which Fastbase will be a fully approved public listed company.

-The next step is an uplisting on OTC QB which will pave the way for a potential listing on Nasdaq or NYSE next year in 2020, in line with our financial strategy and global expansion.

-When Fastbase is uplisted to OTC QB, we will start a Fastbase Investor Roadshow.
-We will hold the Roadshows together with our financial advisor Maxim Group LLC to introduce and promote stocks in the company to a range of potential investors.
-Several investment companies and Family Trust Funds which have already shown a high level of interest in investing in Fastbase as we are uplisted to OTC QB.

 Establishment of an Office in Weymouth, England